Code motion

-In computer science, code motion, also known as code hoisting, code sinking, loop-invariant code motion, or code factoring, is a blanket term for any process that moves code within a program for performance or size benefits, and is a common optimization performed in most optimizing compilers.
-It can be difficult to differentiate between different types of code motion, due to the inconsistent meaning of the terms surrounding it.
+In computer science, code motion, which includes code hoisting, code sinking, loop-invariant code motion, and code factoring, is a blanket term for any process that moves code within a program.
+This is typically done for performance and size benefits, and it is a common optimization performed in most optimizing compilers.

 Uses

 Code motion has a variety of uses and benefits, many of which overlap each other in their implementation.

 Removing unused/useless operations

 Code Sinking, also known as lazy code motion, is a term for a technique that reduces wasted instructions by moving instructions to branches in which they are used: If an operation is executed before a branch, and only one of the branch paths use the result of that operation, then code sinking entails moving that operation into the branch where it will be used.

 This technique is a form of dead code elimination in the sense that it removes code when its results are discarded or unused, but in contrast to dead code elimination, it can remove pointless instructions even if there is a possible use of that instruction’s results in an execution code path.